vedprakash1510/dTransformer-jslt/README.md

 - In the first part of this code we are using an undertow (jboss) to consume REST API.
-- In the middle of this code we are passing rest JSON body into a JSLT template.
+- In the middle part of this code we are passing rest JSON body into a JSLT template.
 - In the last part of this code we are logging the transformed JSON body.

 ### How to run this project